 - Prohibit manual handling of chemical containers above head height.

-4. Implement good housekeeping
+4. Implement Good Housekeeping

 - Clear space at the loading dock and chemical storage areas to allow forklift access.